 Course Grades and Grading Scale

 Final course grades will not be curved or rounded.
 Individual extra credit opportunities or assignments will not be given to improve course grades or replace required assignments or exams.
-Your grades are not negotiable; the total number of points earned on the quizzes, exams, fact sheet, and writing assignment will determine your final course grade, no exceptions.
+Your grades are not negotiable.
+No exceptions.